Mary Worth: Later history

 Giella retired from drawing the strip in 2016, with his last strip appearing July 23.
-June and Roy Brigman, who had begun drawing the Sunday strips in May 2016, took over full-time artistic duties upon Giella's retirement.
+June Brigman and Roy Richardson, who had begun drawing the Sunday strips in May 2016, took over full-time artistic duties upon Giella's retirement.

 Under Allen Saunders, the daily strips usually had four panels with multiple exchanges among the characters and several stories per year.
 Under his son, the norm became two panels, with less dialog and stories stretching as long as 18 months.
 Moy has sought to reverse that "glacial" pace and to show Worth as not only a "figure of common sense and compassion" but also as "human" in her own flaws and experiencing "jealousy, self-doubt, fear, and anger".